rkapl123/RAddin/docs/README.md

 # Using RAddin

-Running an R script is simply done by selecting the desired invocation method (run via shell or RdotNet) on the R Addin Ribbon Tab and clicking "run <Rdefinition>" beneath the Workbook/Sheet name.
+Running an R script is simply done by selecting the desired invocation method (run via shell or RdotNet) on the R Addin Ribbon Tab and clicking "run <Rdefinition>" beneath the Sheet-button in the Ribbon group "Run R-Scripts defined in WB/sheets names".
 Activating the "debug script" toggle button leaves the cmd window open with shell invocation.
-Selecting the Rdefinition in the dropdown highlights the specified definition area.
+Selecting the Rdefinition in the Rdefinition dropdown highlights the specified definition area.

 ![Image of screenshot1](https://raw.githubusercontent.com/rkapl123/RAddin/master/docs/screenshot1.png)